EB-3 Visa Guide: Eligibility, Requirements, Timeline, and More

 The EB-3 visas were established to fulfill a specific need: connecting skilled foreign workers with American employers seeking their expertise.
 As one of five employment-based visa options, the EB3 caters to professionals and other workers whose education, specialized skills, and relevant experience meet the eligibility criteria.
 Managed by the U.S. DOL and USCIS, the EB-3 program encompasses three distinct categories, offering long-term employment opportunities in the U.S. for a diverse range of professionals.

-This guide explains everything related to the EB3 visa requirements, eligibility, types, processing timelines, essential forms, and more!
+Similar to our EB-4 Special Immigrants Visa guide, this guide explains everything related to the EB3 visa requirements, eligibility, types, processing timelines, essential forms, and more!

 IMPORTANT!
 The EB-3 visa is an employment-based way to obtain a green card, granting you permanent residency in the U.S. It is dedicated to skilled, professional, and certain other workers sponsored by a U.S. employer.